artall64/cyprus-decentralized-meetup/dc.md

 </div>

 ---
-# UTXO vs Account Based
+# UTXO vs Account Based Plasma

-Note: `UTXO model - like bitcoin.`
-Note: `Account based model - like ethereum. `
 - UTXO based
-    - Merkle Trees
+    - Like bitcoin
-    - Growing history problem
+    - ........
-    - Someone needs to stay online and watch on what operator do
 - Account based
-    - Requires zero-knowledge proofs to change sate
-    - Requires extensive computation on the operator
+    - Like Ethereum
+    - Uses verifiable computations for state change mutation verification (zero-knowledge proofs)
-    - Requires trusted setup
+    - ..........
-    - Consume more space in the block on the main net

 ---
 # UTXO based
-- <b>Merkle Trees</b> `operator publish root hash on the main net`
+- <b>Merkle Trees</b> `Operator publish root hash on the main net`
 - <b>Growing history problem</b> `Validator should keep full history, to win exit game.
 Since speed is high history growing tremendously.
 Can be solved by history  compression based on RSA accumulators or zkSNARK/zkSTARK.`
  - <b>Some one need to stay online</b> `and checks what operator publish, to trigger own exits and challenge exits of other participants`